-• How to configure VLAN on Citrix XenServer?
+• How do I configure VLAN on Citrix XenServer?

 Virtual machines running on Citrix XenServer do not see VLAN tags.
-To support VLAN tagging it must be configured on Citrix XenServer.
+To support VLAN tagging it must be configured on the Citrix XenServer.
 Detailed steps are as follows:

 - 1. Enter the Citrix XenCenter, select the target Citrix XenServer host, and click "Networking > Add Network > External Network > Next". - 2.
-In the new "New Network" pane, select the NIC which you want set VLAN on it. - 3.
+In the "New Network" pane, select the NIC on which you want to set VLAN. - 3.
 Set the VLAN ID, which should be the same as the VLAN ID set on the switch connected with the Citrix XenServer, and click "Finish". - 4.
 Select the desired vAPV, and click "Networking > Add Interface". - 5.
-In the new "Add Virtual Interface" pane, select the network to set VLAN on it.
-Then, click "Add" to complete the operation.
+In the "Add Virtual Interface" pane, select the network on which to set the VLAN.
+Then, click "Add" to complete the operation. - How do I limit the interface speed on vAPV?